 An immigrant to the United States from Scotland, and a survivor of the Gallipoli and Western Front campaigns in World War One, Bert was known to be fearless – but life in the mill was no less demanding or dangerous.
 There were few, if any, protections for workers if someone was injured or killed on the job.
 Employee recourse was non-existent.

-Unlike organizing in a major city, Bert's activism presented problems living in a small "company town" like Midland, where everyone knew everyone's business, and city services and the police were recruited and paid for by Crucible.
+Unlike organizing in a major city, Bert's activism presented problems living in a small "company town" like Midland, where everyone knew each other's business, and city services and the police were recruited and paid for by Crucible.

 Intimidation, violence, and even bomb threats were a part of the blowback to the organizing process that demanded courage.
-But with support from mill colleagues and fellow organizers, Bert prevailed, and in 1936 founded United Steelworkers Local 1212 as the local's first president.
+But with support from mill colleagues and fellow organizers, Bert and his team prevailed, and in 1936 he founded United Steelworkers Local 1212 as the local's first president.

 By the time the U.S. entered World War II in 1941, Crucible Steel's Midland Works was the largest producer of tool-grade steels in the United States, and Crucible manufactured more types of steel than any other company during the war era.
 Bert, meanwhile, was elected District 20 director of the United Steelworkers upon the founding of the overall USW in 1942, a position he held until his death in 1960.

 The Crucible mill's stability, and versatility, was enabled not just by the ability and expertise of its employees, but by organized labor and Local 1212's apprenticeship program, which continues to this day, along with the expectations for workers spelled out in the National Labor Relations Act of 1935.
 The act remains the gold standard upon which labor operates in the U.S.